TriffnixXIV/Ravens-Brew/README.md

 The rules are made to be used together, and many class features and spells were adjusted to fit the new rules.
 ### Obsidian
 This repository can be opened as an Obsidian Vault.
 This makes both browsing and editing the content significantly easier.
+### NeoCities
+This ruleset can be viewed in a more readable format on my NeoCities page: https://nixxiv.neocities.org/Raven's%20Brew/